Suzan Johnson Cook: Early career

 After college, Johnson began a career in television, serving as a producer for several news affiliates in Boston, Washington, and Miami before deciding to enter ministry.
 Johnson was ordained in 1982.
 She then went on to become the senior pastor at the Mariners Temple Baptist Church from 1983 to 1996.

 She became the first female senior pastor in the 200-year history of the American Baptist Churches USA.
 In 2002, she became the first woman elected president of the Hampton University Ministers' Conference, a conference which represents all of the historically African-American denominations.
 Johnson became the official chaplain of the New York City Police Department, a position which she held for twenty-one years, becoming the first and only woman to hold the position.

 Johnson Cook founded the Bronx Christian Fellowship Baptist Church in 1996, which she pastored until 2010.
 She also founded several non-profit and advocacy organization, such as the Multi-Ethnic Center Inc. She founded Moving Up Productions, a communications, leadership, and consulting firm.
 She taught at New York Theological Seminary from 1996 to 1998.
 She spent time on the faculty at Harvard University, serving as a dean and a professor teaching in the areas of speech and communications.

 Johnson Cook was the goddaughter of Coretta Scott King, wife of Martin Luther King Jr. She became a close friend of Scott King, officiating her funeral.
 On July 13, 2013, she was initiated into Delta Sigma Theta sorority as an honorary member, during their Centennial Celebration in Washington, D.C.

 Politics

 In 1993 Johnson Cook was selected to become a White House Fellow.
 She then became an advisor to President Bill Clinton, serving as a domestic policy advisor on several issues as a member of the Domestic Policy Council.
 She was on the advisory team for President Clinton's One America Initiative.
 Following her service as a policy advisor to the president she became a consultant to Secretary of Housing and Urban Development Henry Cisneros from 1994 to 1997.

 In 2016 she ran in the Democratic primary election for New York's 13th congressional district to replace retiring congressman Charles Rangel.
-The election was held June 28, 2016 and was won by Adriano Espaillat.
+The election was held June 28, 2016 and was defeated by Adriano Espaillat.
 She placed sixth out of nine candidates with 2116 votes.